Claude Lemieux: Hit on Kris Draper

 Lemieux's reputation for playing dirty was solidified in a 1996 incident with the Avalanche when Lemieux checked Kris Draper of the Detroit Red Wings into the boards from behind during Game 6 of the Western Conference Finals.
 Draper suffered a concussion, broken jaw, broken nose, and broken cheekbone, all of which led to Draper having reconstructive surgery on his face and his jaw wired shut for several weeks.
 This incident sparked a bitter rivalry between the two teams.
-Unhappy with his actions, the NHL suspended him two games, which caused outcry from some fans who felt he deserved a harsher penalty.
+Unhappy with his actions, the NHL suspended him for two games, which caused an outcry from some fans who felt he deserved a harsher penalty.
 Red Wings player Dino Ciccarelli said after the series, "I can't believe I shook this guy's friggin' hand after the game.
 That pisses me right off."

 Tensions between the two teams would continue to rise, reaching a breaking point the next season.
 During a fight, the infamous Red Wings–Avalanche brawl, Wings forward Darren McCarty engaged Lemieux shortly after a fight started by Peter Forsberg with Igor Larionov had stopped play.
-McCarty threw one punch to Lemieux, who “turtled” on the ice, and was badly beaten before the officials could remove McCarty from him.
+McCarty threw one punch to Lemieux, who “turtled” on the ice and was badly beaten before the officials could remove McCarty from him.
 McCarty was assessed a double minor for roughing.
 Several fights erupted around the two as both teams, including the goalies, fought.
-In the next regular season game between the teams, Lemieux switched sides on the opening face off to line up across from McCarty, resulting in another fight at puck drop.
+In the next regular season game between the teams, Lemieux switched sides on the opening face-off to line up across from McCarty, resulting in another fight at puck drop.

 Personal life

 Lemieux was born in Buckingham, Quebec, and resides in Huntington Beach, California.
+He became a naturalized U.S. citizen on 26 June 2009.

 Lemieux is the older brother of former NHL forward Jocelyn Lemieux.
 Lemieux has another brother, Serge, who was diagnosed with cerebral palsy.
-Despite his surname, he is not related to hockey great Mario Lemieux.
+He is not related to NHL Hall of Fame player Mario Lemieux.

 Lemieux has four children between two marriages: three sons and a daughter.
-One of his sons, Brendan, is a forward for the Philadelphia Flyers.

-Lemieux became a naturalized U.S. citizen on 26 June 2009.
+His son Brendan was a forward in the NHL, playing for five NHL teams over seven seasons.
+They are the only father-son duo to be punished by the NHL for biting other players.

-Since his retirement from the NHL, Lemieux has often been a guest on TSN's Off the Record with Michael Landsberg, sharing his personal insights on his playing days in the NHL.
+Since he retired from the NHL, Lemieux has often been a guest on TSN's Off the Record with Michael Landsberg, sharing insights on his playing days in the NHL.